Site icon Circuit Ideas for You

 How to Build:

-To build a Simple Dual LED Temperature Indicator Circuit follow the below mentioned steps for connections:
+To build a Dual LED Temperature Indicator Circuit follow the below mentioned steps for connections:

 Conclusion:

-The circuit is simple to build and is great for situations where temperature is important.
+Circuit is simple to build and is important for temperature control.

 References: